david-drew/OpenVINO-Custom-Layers/README.2019.md

 11. Compile your C++ code.
 12. Test with Python and/or C++ sample apps.

-This will allow the OpenVINO Inference Engine to run the custom layer.
+These steps allow the OpenVINO Inference Engine to run the custom layer.
 The cosh function used in this tutorial allows a simple example of the process.

 ### Custom Layers
 Custom layers are NN (Neural Network) layers that are not explictly supported by a given framework.
-This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you can plug in your own implementation for existing or completely new layers.
+This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.

 The list of known layers is different for any particular framework.
-To see the layers supported by OpenVINO, refer to the OpenVINO Documentation https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html#intermediate-representation-notation-catalog
+To see the layers supported by OpenVINO, refer to the OpenVINO Documentation: https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html#intermediate-representation-notation-catalog
+<br><br>
-If your topology contains and layers that are not in the list of known layers, the Model Optimizer considers them to be custom.
+##If your topology contains layers that are not in the list of known layers, the Model Optimizer considers them to be custom.##

 The Model Optimizer searches for each layer of the input model in the list of known layers before building the model's internal representation, optimizing the model and producing the Intermediate Representation.